KidBougie/portfolio2.0/README.md

 # Portfolio

-This is my first online portfolio profile
+This is my point two online portfolio profile